 Unfortunately, most stolen bicycle stories don’t have such happy endings.
 And while I’ll never forget receiving that new Bianchi, I’ll also always remember and miss my stolen Allez.
 It had special meaning, too, as all bicycles have to their owners.

 That’s the saddest thing about bicycle theft.
-You get attached to your machine and when it’s stolen, you feel violated, lost, depressed.
+You get attached to your bike and when it’s stolen, you feel violated, lost, depressed.
 In fact, plenty of people have given up bicycling because their bicycles got stolen, which made them feel violated, unsafe and at risk.
 Rather than suffer these feelings again, they take up other activities that seem safer.

-It’s sad, too, that kids are afraid to ride to school for fear that their wheels won’t be there when they get out.
+It’s sad, too, that kids are afraid to ride to school for fear that their bike won’t be there when they get out.
 And that a lot of people who might consider biking around don’t do so, because they feel like there’s no way to keep their bicycle safe while they’re in a store or restaurant.
 Hopefully, the tips in this article will help you learn how to lock your bicycle and keep it safe and sound.

 Recognize the risks